 You may want to grow your business quickly.
 However, this is not easy and, therefore, reducing the costs to meet your current cash flow needs is recommended.

-A lender’s first priority is to recover their money back.
+A lender’s priority is to recover their money back.
 Financial institutions offer competitive business loan interest rates to help grow your business.
-However, if you are unable to repay on time, lenders are willing to relook at the loan and structure it to help you out.
+However, if you cannot repay on time, lenders are willing to relook at the loan and structure it to help you out.